Being a divorce lawyer can be a ridiculously stressful and soul sucking job. At the same time, there are real things we can do to

 Then, when my life and being fell deeply into the toilet, my psychologist (of all people) made a life changing suggestion.
 He said, "start a forgiveness practice.
 And see what happens."

 So, I decided to follow his advice.
-Within, something like a day (a couple of sessions a forgiveness practice), my life, my hurt, my perspective, and my heart began to turn around.
+Within something like a day (a couple of sessions at my forgiveness practice), my life, my hurt, my perspective, and my heart began to turn around.

 Although I started with the practice in a form called Ho'oponopono, my practice has since changed and evolved into something different and more personal to me.
 Ever since I started a forgiveness practice, the results in my life have been profound.
-Knock it out of the park-like profound.
+Knock-it-out-of-the-park profound.

 It is the single most powerful and effective strategy that has improved not only my life, but that of my family's and staff.
 It has made me a more effective lawyer in a huge way.